 Conservation Message/Slogan

 As part of the Junior Duck Stamp Design Contest, students are also encouraged to create their own "Conservation Message" slogan.
-This year's "Conservation Message" winners can also be found below.
+The 2026 "Conservation Message" winners will be posted below soon.
+The Best-of-Show conservation message is chosen by popular vote as part of the "Young Artist Award" contest.

 Young Artist Award